Is Your Family Ready?

 3. Know What You Need in Your Kit

-The most important last step in preparedness planning is building the family kit.
+The most important next step in preparedness planning is building the emergency kit.
 Once the initial shock of a disastrous event is over, and you have located and gathered your family back together, you are going to need to be prepared for the aftermath.
 Local and state first responders will be busy so you must be able to rely on yourselves for at least three days or more, including pets.

 Make building your kit a family project.
 Engaging your family in the process makes something potentially serious and unknown seem less scary.
 And getting everyone involved means your kit is more likely to have the things everyone needs.
 Many websites have premade kits you can buy, though you may need items that are not included in a premade kit.